Esha Manchanda

 Hi!
 I am Esha, a first year PhD student at the Lee Kong Chian School of Medicine, Nanyang Technological University.
 I previously completed my Masters in Biomedical Data Science at Nanyang Technological University and graduated with a Bachelors from Ashoka University with a Gold Medal in Computer Science.

 I am passionate about improving human health through the confluence of technology and medicine.
-My research interests lie at the intersection of neuroscience, immunology, machine learning and epigenetics.
-I am especially interested in remyelination in multiple sclerosis.
+My research interests lie at the intersection of neurobiology, immunology, data science and machine learning.

 My PhD research is supervised by Dr Tianrong Yeo and Professor Andrew Tan, and focuses on the analysis of spatial and single-cell omics in multiple sclerosis.